Synergeeee/Modified-Dotfiles/setupInfo/generalInfo.md

 ---

 ### `.bashrc` and Starship
-- in order for startship to work properly, we need to
+- in order for startship to work properly, we need to add `` to the end of our `.bashrc` file located at our home directory

+---

 ### wal
 - dont forget to run `wal -i /path/to/wallpaper`

+---

+### git and git-credential-manager

+- `git-credential-manager` isn't a package available on `pacman` or the AUR, we need to download the tarball on github and then use `gpg` and `pass`

+- refer to `https://github.com/git-ecosystem/git-credential-manager/tree/main` for the up-to-date instructions